Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 - `TRoleClaim`
 - `TUserRole`

-Default classes exist such as the `IdentityUser`, `IdentityRole`, and `IdentityUserClaim`, which are commonly used as the generic parameters.
+Default entity types exist such as the `IdentityUser`, `IdentityRole`, and `IdentityUserClaim`, which are commonly used as the generic parameters.
 The default for `TKey` is `string`.
-Apps can provide their own classes for any of these by using alternative forms of the database context which take varying number of generic type parameters.
-Simple use-cases derive from `IdentityDbContext` classes which require only a few generic parameters and plug in the default classes for the rest.
+Apps can provide their own entity types for any of these by using alternative forms of the database context which take varying number of generic type parameters.
+Simple use-cases derive from `IdentityDbContext` types which require only a few generic parameters and plug in the default entity types for the rest.

-Finbuckle.MultiTenant supports this approach by providing classes derived from each default model class with the `[MultiTenant]` attribute applied to them.
-These classes are:
-- `MultiTenantIdentityUser`
-- `MultiTenantIdentityRole`
-- `MultiTenantIdentityUserClaim`
-- `MultiTenantIdentityUserToken`
-- `MultiTenantIdentityUserLogin`
-- `MultiTenantIdentityRoleClaim`
-- `MultiTenantIDentityUserRole`

-Deriving an Identity database context from `MultiTenantIdentityDbContext` will use all of the default classes and `string` for `TKey`.
+Deriving an Identity database context from `MultiTenantIdentityDbContext` will use all of the default entity types and `string` for `TKey`.
+All entity types will be configured as multitenant.

-Deriving from `MultiTenantIdentityDbContext<TUser>` will use the provided parameter for `TUser` and the defaults for the rest.
+Deriving from `MultiTenantIdentityDbContext<TUser>` will use the provided parameter for `TUser` and the defaults for the rest. `TUser` will not be configured as multitenant by default, and it is up to the programmer to do so as desribed above.
+All other entity types will be configured as multitenant.

-Deriving from `MultiTenantIdentityDbContext<TUser, TRole, TKey>` will use the provided parameters for `<TUser>`, `TRole`, and `TKey` and the defaults for the rest.
+Deriving from `MultiTenantIdentityDbContext<TUser, TRole, TKey>` will use the provided parameters for `<TUser>`, `TRole`, and `TKey` and the defaults for the rest. `TUser` and `TRole` will not be configured as multitenant by default, and it is up to the programmer to do so as desribed above if desired.
+All other entity types will be configured as multitenant.

 Deriving from `MultiTenantIdentityDbContext<TUser, TRole, TKey, TUserClaim, TUserRole, TUserLogin, TRoleClaim, TUserToken>` will only use provided parameters.
+No entity types will be configured as multitenant, and it is up to the programmer to do so as desribed above if desired.

-When providing non-default parameters it is recommended that provided the classes have the `[MultiTenant]` attribute or derive from a type with the attribute.
+When providing non-default parameters it is recommended that the provided entity types have the `[MultiTenant]` attribute or call the `IsMultiTenant` builder extension method for each type in `OnModelCreating` **after** calling the base class `OnModelCreating`.